MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/datatype-property.md

 Memo, Hyperlink, and OLE Object fields can't be indexed.

+> [!TIP]
- **Tip**   Use the Currency data type for a field requiring many calculations involving data with one to four decimal places. **Single** and **Double** data type fields require floating-point calculation.
+> Use the Currency data type for a field requiring many calculations involving data with one to four decimal places. **Single** and **Double** data type fields require floating-point calculation.
 The Currency data type uses a faster fixed-point calculation.

+> [!WARNING]
- **Caution**  Changing a field's data type after you enter data in a table causes a potentially lengthy process of data conversion when you save the table.
+> Changing a field's data type after you enter data in a table causes a potentially lengthy process of data conversion when you save the table.
 If the data type in a field conflicts with a changed  **DataType** property setting, you may lose some data.

 Set the  **Format** property to specify a predefined display format for Number, Date/Time, Currency, and Yes/No data types.